Baki the Grappler: Plot

 Set shortly after the conclusion of the previous series, it showcases Baki's attempts at going to study at high school like a regular teenager.
 However, his efforts are cut short when five death row inmates escape confinement and head to Tokyo in order to "know defeat".
-These inmates are the American Kung-fu fighter Kaioh Dorian, the British assassin Hector Doyle, the Russian convict Sikorsky with a powerful pinching ability, the American Spec with a formidable lung capacity, and the Japanese poisoner Ryuko Yanagi.
+These inmates are the American Kung-fu fighter Dorian, the British assassin Hector Doyle, the Russian convict Sikorsky with a powerful pinching ability, the American Spec with a formidable lung capacity, and the Japanese poisoner Ryuko Yanagi.
 Following Baki's fight with Yanagi, the former becomes fatally poisoned and is flown to China to participate in the Chinese "Great Raitai Tournament" to save his life.
 Following a match against a Chinese poison master who reverses Baki's poisoning, Baki is saved and proceeds to fight alongside his allies in the tournament.
-Following the tournament's conclusion, the fictional son of Muhammad Ali, Mohammad Alai Jr., challenges Baki to win over the heart of Baki's girlfriend, Kozue.
+Following the tournament's conclusion, the son of Mohammad Alai, Mohammad Alai Jr., challenges Baki to win over the heart of Baki's girlfriend, Kozue.
 When the fight between the two ends, Baki challenges his father for a rematch to conclude his career as a fighter.
 Yujiro accepts this invitation and declares Baki to be worthy of being his "prey".